nextcloud/end_to_end_encryption_rfc/RFC.md

 5. Client stores the private key in the keychain of the device.
 6. The mnemonic is stored in the keychain of the device (ideally with spaces so it can be shown more readable).

+A client detecting a certificate that has not been issued by the server public key and that has no support for secure USB token or is not finding the certificate on such a valid USB secure token should disable end-to-end encryption.
+In case certificate are stored on secure USB token and generated outside the Nextcloud server app, not falling back to less secure software stored certificate should not be permitted.

 ### Creating an end-to-end encrypted folder
 To create an end-to-end encrypted folders multiple steps have to be performed.
 First of all, data access to such folders happens via our regular WebDAV API available at `/remote.php/dav/$userId/files`.